nicolo-tellini/LRSDAY-Patch/README.md

 ### Citation

-:page_facing_up: Please, if you use this patch cite this GitHub repo along with LRSDAY paper ([Yue JX, Liti G, *Nat Protoc*,2018](https://www.nature.com/articles/nprot.2018.025)).
+:page_facing_up: Please, if you use this patch cite this GitHub repo along with LRSDAY paper ([Yue JX, Liti G, *Nat Protoc*, 2018](https://www.nature.com/articles/nprot.2018.025)).
 Thank you very much!

 ### Disclaimer